-A chic “twist” on carrot cake decoration.
+A chic “twist” on easy carrot cake decorations.

 I am a firm believer that homey, unfussy, nostalgic desserts (think pie, layer cake, chocolate chip cookies) are the best kind of desserts.
 That is why carrot cake is one of my all-time favorites.
 Carrot cake conjures all kind of happy, homey thoughts of birthday parties, Easter, and maybe a random special occasion or two throughout the year.

-And then there’s the decoration.
+And then there’s the carrot cake decoration.
 While the typical crushed nuts or little piped buttercream carrots are fine, it’s also been “done.”
 Plus, those little buttercream carrots on carrot cake means getting out a pastry bag and tip, dyeing buttercream, piping, and cleaning up.

-How to Make Candied Carrot Peel Rosettes
+How to Make Candied Carrot Peel Rosettes to Decorate Carrot Cake

 Making candied carrot peel rosettes is super easy.
 Here’s what to do: